Skip to content

 A frothy pumpkin chai latte in a glass mug, topped with milk foam and spiced for cozy comfort.

-Himalayan Pink Salt & Weight Management
+Himalayan Pink Salt in Daily Rituals

 Himalayan pink salt is often highlighted in wellness discussions for its trace minerals and its appealing color.
 Nutritionally, though, its sodium levels are almost identical to regular table salt.
 The Harvard T.H.
 Chan School of Public Health emphasizes that moderation is key with any salt, since excess sodium can affect overall health.